Florida Nursing Home Abuse Attorneys

 After an accident, the person at fault will usually contact their insurance company immediately.
 The insurance company will usually send a representative out to meet with the victim, and offer them a settlement.
 Because the representative is working for the insurance company, they will be looking out for the insurance company’s best interests, not the victims.
 The settlement offered at this meeting will usually be way below what the victim is actually entitled to.
 Because the representative comes out so soon after the injury, often times the victim does not even know yet how long the injures will last, and whether or not it is permanent.
 When the victim hires a personal injury attorney, they will deal with the insurance company, and fight for the victim so that they get the compensation that they deserve.

 The elderly can experience various types of abuse at nursing homes including:

 - Physical Abuse

 Nursing home abuse and neglect is a form of medical malpractice, and nursing homes that are suspected of this can face civil charges if the nursing home is found guilty.

 Contact Zimmerman & Frachtman For Help With Nursing Home Abuse Cases

 We strongly believe that you and your elderly loved one deserve dignity, respect, safety, and the proper care.
-If you or a loved one has been injured or killed due to nursing home abuse or neglect, need an experienced and compassionate attorney, and would like to learn more about your legal rights, please contact Zimmerman & Frachtman online or by calling (954) 509-1900 or toll-free at (800) 886-LAWS.
+If you or a loved one has been injured or killed due to nursing home abuse or neglect, need an experienced and compassionate attorney, and would like to learn more about your legal rights, please contact Zimmerman & Frachtman online or by calling (954) 509-1900.
 We offer free consultations and charge you only if we win your case.